Overview

 • We recommend that you leave a rating on meeting or call type interactions, as this helps to calculate a precise health score (to be done here or in My Actions).

-By clicking on it, a panel opens on the right, and you can then use one of the 5 prompts provided, or write your own and interrogate ChatGPT.
+By clicking on it, a panel opens on the right, and you can then use one of the 5 prompts provided, or write your own and ask the AI Assistant to generate an answer based on the last 6 months of interactions (all data stay in Europe).

 To learn more about this feature, watch our webinar: https://www.youtube.com/watch?v=TehD8PDKcBY (opens new window)